Spicy Korean Chicken Stew (Dakdoritang)

 Ingredients

-- 2 1/2 to 3 lb whole chicken, cut up to pieces, skin removed if possible.
-See notes below for substitution.
+- 2 1/2 to 3 lb whole chicken, cut up to pieces, or bone-in chicken thighs and drumsticks

 - 1 onion, diced